webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

+### Webmin prior to 2.641
+#### Stored XSS in System and Server Status module [CVE-2026-22678]

+- An untrusted Webmin user with permission to create notification email templates in the System and Server Status could exploit the <tt>root</tt> user when the template is viewed.

+  > Thanks to Wade Sparks for reporting this issue.

+### Webmin prior to 2.640
+#### Privilege escalation using Help feature

+- Untrusted Webmin users can use the built-in help pages to execute commands with root privileges.
+This is possible regardless of which modules the Webmin user has access to.

+  > Thanks to Jeremy Brown for reporting this.

+#### XSS attach via SVG email [CVE-2026-49102]

+- Opening an untrusted malicious email with an SVG attachment can be used to trigger an XSS attach in the Read User Mail module.

+  > Thanks to Andrea Carlo Maria Dattola, Marco Ventura and Massimiliano Brolli of TIM Security Red Team Research - TIM S.p.A

+#### Detach email attachment file overwrite [CVE-2026-49103]

+- Webmin before 2.640 does not safely construct a filename for saving of an attachment in the Read User Mail module.

+  > Thanks to Andrea Carlo Maria Dattola, Marco Ventura and Massimiliano Brolli of TIM Security Red Team Research - TIM S.p.A

+#### 2FA bypass using basic authentication [CVE-2026-42210]

+- Accounts with two-factor authentication enabled can bypass the 2FA requirement by using Basic HTTP authentication, instead of Webmin's regular cookie-based session login.
+The username and password must still be correctly provided though.

 ### Webmin prior to 2.600
 #### Privilige escalation using Squid module [CVE-2025-67738]